iatorm/jellyfish/doc.md

 - `[` and `]` are left and right forks: `g(f(a, b), b)` and `f(a, g(a, b))` on input functions `f g` and argument values `a b`.
 - Unary `` ` `` threads its argument to level 0; values are converted to constant functions.
 - Binary `` ` `` threads its function argument to the levels (unary, left, right) given by its value argument.
 If both inputs are functions, the level is dynamic and given by the left function.
+- Unary `/` on value `f` is join.
+It concatenates its argument `f` times.
+If two arguments are given, it intersperses the left argument into the right, and then concatenates `f` times.
-- Unary `/` is fold (aka reduce) from the left.
+- Unary `/` on function is fold (aka reduce) from the left.
 If two arguments are given to the resulting function, the left is used as the initial value.
+- Binary `/` is a generalized "if", except the case of functions `f` and `g` and sole argument `a`, where `f` is applied to the head of `a` and `g` to the rest.